aakim-git/city-search-project/README.md

 # City Search Project

 An app that returns search results for restaurants, shopping, and recreation locations in any given city.
-Also includes ratings to indicate which local is most popular!
+Also includes ratings to indicate which locale is most popular!
 Pulls from Foursquare API

 ## Motivation